SwissLife-OSS/Confix/README.md

 - `confix project init`: Initializes a new project
 - `confix project build`: builds the final configuration files of the project
-- `confix project reload`: Reloads the configuration of the component providers
+- `confix project restore`: Reloads the configuration of the component providers
 - `confix project validate`: Validates the configuration of the current project

 Here is an example of a `.confix.project` file: